wwwebconcepts/RazorSmartMailer/README.md

         EmbeddedImages
         EmbeddedAttachments
  ```
  The first three lists return the full system path to the named file collection.
-The Embedded lists content the content IDs of the embedded files.
+The Embedded lists contain the content IDs of the embedded files.

  ImageArray returns only images that have been resized and any other subsequent image processing.